Small Soldiers (soundtrack)

-Small Soldiers (Music from the Motion Picture) and (Original Motion Picture Score) are the soundtrack and score to the film Small Soldiers.
+Small Soldiers (Music from the Motion Picture) and (Original Motion Picture Score) are the soundtrack and score to the 1998 film Small Soldiers directed by Joe Dante.
+The soundtrack is mostly hard rock songs re-recorded or remixed to feature hip-hop stars, combined with an original orchestral score by Jerry Goldsmith.

 Music from the Motion Picture

-The soundtrack album was released on July 7, 1998 through DreamWorks Records and, with the exception of the last track, every track on the album was a combination of hip-hop/rap and modern rock/classic metal/alternative grunge.
-The soundtrack was not much of a success, only making it to 103 on the Billboard 200.
+The soundtrack album was released on July 7, 1998 by DreamWorks SKG Records; with the exception of the final track, the album is a combination of hip-hop/rap, modern rock, classic metal and alternative grunge.
+The soundtrack was not much of a success, only entering the Billboard 200 at number 103.